BIGBEASTISHANK/Beast-Race/README.md

 - Windows

 ## Install
-- To install you can check [release tab](https://github.com/BIGBEASTISHANK/Beast-Race/releases/)
+- To install you can check [Release Tab](https://github.com/BIGBEASTISHANK/Beast-Race/releases/)